HybridDog/stochastic_texture_sampling_demo/Readme.md

   A coarser grid means better preservation of patterns within the texture.
   Pressing a key to toggle between low discrepancy and usual randomness could be interesting for the user.
+* Automatically set a good grid scaling using a heuristic.
+  In my experience so far, if the texture has many low frequency parts, a coarse grid scaling looks better whereas if the texure consists of only high frequency parts, the grid scaling can be configured to be finer without altering the look of the texture a lot.
+  It should be possible to do a Wavelet or Fourier transformation on the gaussianized texture to determine the frequencies and use the low frequency amplitudes for a grid scaling value heuristic.
+  Determining the frequencies after the histogram transformations (i.e. on the gaussianized texture) should give better results than using the input texture since the heuristic should be independent of the global contrast, color, etc.
 * Arguments in the URL (HTTP parameters) and command-line.
   To showcase an example texture with stochastic texture sampling, it can be helpful to initialise the state of the application to a desired one.